 Eco Church

 At Holy Trinity we believe God has commissioned us to care for the wonderful world that he has given us.
 One of the ways we are doing this is to join the Eco-church movement, supported by A ROCHA UK.
 This provides a framework and resources to support us as we take practical steps to 'go green' in all areas of church life.
 We have currently achieved our Bronze Award.
-Here is some information and ideas to help you play your part.

 Things to do and try this month